safiul0073/safiul0073/README.md

 - 🌱 I'm working with some stack such as Laravel, node.js, next.js,nuxt.js, vue.js, react.js
 -  ** but I love to code in backend stack also have basic knowledge in django,
 - 💞️ I’m looking to collaborate on new thinks also on trending
-- 📫 precticing dinamic programming, ai, ml, nlp, cnn
+- 📫 precticing dynamic programming, AI, ML, NLP, CNN
 - ## Email: safiul7303@gmail.com